KrisMatrix/LeetCode/struggle.md

-# Leetcode Problems I struggled with
+# Leetcode Problems that I struggled with

 These are problem that I couldn't solve entirely on my own and looked up the discussion or videos for tips on how to